Deminarcis/PenBox/README.md

-#### Pentest-tools
+#### Pentools

 Forked from madmantm.

-Script to install security tools, and other required tools for penetration testing and network auditing on your system without the need to fidget with a VM and pass off USB or PCI devices
+This is a script to install Penetration testing tools, which are useful for network auditing among other things.
+I dont condone the use of this script to do horrible things to horrible/not horrible people.
+I am not responsible for your actions , so you do you.
+I put this together because I got tired of installing a VM then passing off USB devices, which can be difficult from a Laptop PC due to I/O restrictions

-To install, extract anywhere and use:
+To install, clone the repo and use:
 ```
-chmod +x install-pentest-tools.sh
+chmod +x pentools<variant>.sh

-./install-pentest-tools.sh.
+sudo ./pentools<variant>.sh

 ```

 Tools are installed in /opt in a folder of your choosing with the exception of tools pulled in for Arch, they are system-wide.

 Updated to include BlackArch.... just in-case you use Arch